nikhilmarathi/Web-Application-Security/README.md

 # Web-Application-Securities
-Identifying the Juice shop web application vulnerabilities
+A report on identifying the Juice shop web application vulnerabilities